sassoftware/gotagger/README.md

 `gotagger` will print out all of the versions it tagged in the order they are specified in the `Modules` footer.

+### Path Filtering

+`gotagger` supports versioning individual paths within a git repository using a path filter.
+Currently,
+only a single path filter is supported, and `gotagger` will return an error if a path filter is used in a repository that contains go modules without setting `-modules=false`.

 ## Using gotagger as a library